 “Nightcrawler clearly gives us an operational advantage in SUB-T”

-After spending weeks in the field testing with the actual operators, we gathered important feedback on how to improve the unit to be battle ready.
-Through this observation we also noticed inefficiencies in their current CONOPs we knew we could improve on.
-One glaring example was how they were doing SUB-T mapping – a series of radio calls on movements and hand generated maps.
-After watching dozens of runs, we could instantly tell that each map, while having similar shapes, were different from each other.
-By providing Nightcrawler with a simple OTS LiDAR system, we were able to generate a clean 1 to 1 map of the environment.
+After weeks of field testing with actual operators, we obtained valuable feedback on how to improve the unit to make it combat-ready.
+Through this process, we also identified inefficiencies in their current tactics, techniques, and procedures (CONOPs).
+One significant example was their method for mapping subterranean environments, which involved a series of radio calls and hand-drawn maps.
+We observed that these maps, although similar in shape, were inconsistent from one another.
+By integrating a simple off-the-shelf LiDAR system into Nightcrawler, we were able to create accurate, 1:1 maps of the environment.

-The entire construction of Nightcrawler V3 was completed in my garage shop while being isolated during Covid-19.
-The process of building involved creating 2D CAD files and laser cutting them out of chipboard at a 1 to 1 scale and building a replica model of the entire unit.
-Once all the parts were to spec, they were laser cut out of 4mm ABS sheets and bolted together.
-For the camera head and battery compartments, I utilized SLA 3D printing methods with an advanced engineering resign for strength and durability.
+I constructed Nightcrawler V3 in my garage workshop during the Covid-19 isolation period.
+The process involved creating 2D CAD files, laser cutting them out of chipboard at a 1:1 scale to build a replica model, and then cutting the final parts out of 4mm ABS sheets and assembling them with bolts.
+For the camera head and battery compartments, I used SLA 3D printing with a strong and durable engineering resin.
+The unit was built using an OTS RC chassis for ease of field servicing and availability of replaceable parts worldwide.

 Nightcrawler V3 features the following: